RillSvai/shirts-managament-WebApi/README.md

- Testing things further than CRUD
+ Testing things further than CRUD ( with only one entity)